canvas-gamification/canvas-gamification-junit-tests/src/oop/creating_objects_from_classes/hard/q3/QuestionText.md

 Tomato parentTomato = new Tomato();
 Tomato childTomato = parentTomato.plantSeed(names);
 ```
+In this example, childTomato will have name "Grape Tomato," and none of its other fields will be initialized.

 You should use the given constructors to perform the initialization.